cwood821/notes/business/measures.md

 Return = Margin * ( Sales / Assets )

-_What the CEO Wants You to Know_, Ram Charan
+Equations from _What the CEO Wants You to Know_ by Ram Charan